kubernetes/community/contributors/design-proposals/alternate-api-representations.md

 behavior is best represented as a variation on content-type.
 Supporting both is not limiting in the short term as long as we can validate correctly.

+As a simplification for common use, we should create **media-type aliases** which may show up in lists of mime-types supported and simplify use for clients.
+For example, the following aliases would be reasonable:

+* `application/json+vnd.kubernetes.export` would return the requested object in export form
+* `application/json+vnd.kubernetes.as+meta.k8s.io+v1+TabularOutput` would return the requested object in a tabular form
+* `text/csv` would return the requested object in a tabular form in the comma-separated-value (CSV) format

 ### Example: Partial metadata retrieval